visionmedia/expresso/docs/index.md

     };

 The argument passed to each callback is `beforeExit` and `assert`.
 The context ("`this`") of each test function is a _Test_ object.
 You can pass a function to `beforeExit` to make sure the assertions are run before the tests exit.
-This is can be used to verify that tests have indeed been run. `beforeExit` is a shortcut for listening to the `exit` event on `this`.
+This can be used to verify that tests have indeed been run. `beforeExit` is a shortcut for listening to the `exit` event on `this`.
 The second parameter `assert` is the `assert` object localized to that test.
 It makes sure that assertions in asynchronous callbacks are associated with the correct test.

     exports.testAsync = function(beforeExit, assert) {
         var n = 0;